Brainerd, Minnesota: Arts and culture

 The Brainerd Lakes Area has a classical music festival during the summers called Lakes Area Music Festival.
-According to its website, the festival's mission is to connect the nation’s best performers and audiences through excellent classical music and inspiring education.
+According to its website, the festival's mission is to connect the nation's best performers and audiences through excellent classical music and inspiring education.
 There are educational programs for children in the area with musicians from across the world and high-caliber concerts that are free to the public.
 The Lakes Area Music Festival, through its Outreach initiative, brings classical music into areas that normally do not get concerts.

-Among these are public libraries, women’s shelters, and correctional facilities.
+Among these are public libraries, women's shelters, retirement homes, and correctional facilities.
 The program is supported by many local and national organizations, as well as people in the community.

 Education

 Brainerd Public Schools is the local school district.

-Brainerd High School is the local high school.
+Brainerd High School is the local high school, and the district also hosts an alternative high school, and online classes.

+Alternative schools in Brainerd include Discovery Woods Charter School (K-6) and St Francis Catholic School (K-8, run by the Roman Catholic Diocese of Duluth).

+Central Lakes College is a local community and technical college offering associates degrees and technical certificates.
+It is part of the Minnesota State Colleges system.

 Media

 Radio stations and television channels in the Brainerd Lakes area: